ho92ms/ho92ms.github.io/_pages/research.md

 - data-driven modeling,
 - performance and scalability of complex systems.

-I am especially interested in approaches that emphasize structure, interpretability, and reproducibility over ad-hoc optimization.
+I prefer approaches that emphasize structure, interpretability, and reproducibility over ad-hoc optimization.